2009 Samoa earthquake and tsunami: Tsunami warnings

 A tsunami warning was initially issued for American Samoa, Samoa, Niue, Wallis and Futuna, Tokelau, the Cook Islands, Tonga, Tuvalu, Kiribati, the Kermadec Islands, Fiji, Baker Island, Howland Island, Jarvis Island, New Zealand, French Polynesia, Palmyra Island, Vanuatu, Nauru, Marshall Islands, and Solomon Islands.
 Most of the warnings were called off once it was clear that the tsunami threat had passed.
 Officials in the Cook Islands, which hosted the 2009 Pacific Mini Games, noted that the tsunami passed without any damage to the country.

 A tsunami warning remained in effect for the Marquesas Islands of French Polynesia, as five main waves were expected to strike that archipelago.
 Warnings also remained in Tuvalu, one of the lowest lying countries in the world.

 Local radio stations in Tonga broadcast warnings that a tsunami was possible and that people should move away from coastal villages.

-A tsunami watch was issued for islands farther from the epicenter, including Hawaii and Papua New Guinea, but not for California, USA.
+A tsunami watch was issued for islands farther from the epicenter, including Hawaii and Papua New Guinea, except for California, USA.
 Officials were determining whether the tsunami could reach Hawaii, the center said.
 It was possible that a strongly decreased wave could reach Hawaii.

 A tsunami advisory was issued for coastal California and the San Francisco Bay Area beginning at 9:00 pm local time as a precaution.